 B.Des in Product and Interaction Design

-This programme trains students to design physical products and digital interfaces with a focus on function, usability, and aesthetics.
-You will work across product design, industrial design, user experience (UX) design, and human-computer interaction.
-The programme emphasises research-driven design and prepares you for careers in product development, UX consulting, and design strategy.
+This programme trains students to design physical products and digital interfaces with a focus on usability, function, and aesthetics.
+Core areas include product design, industrial design, user experience (UX) design, AR/VR, human-computer interaction, Industry 4.0 applications, game design, and new materials.
+The programme prepares graduates for careers in product development, UX consulting, design strategy, and technology companies.

 B.Des in Communication Design

 Communication Design trains students in visual storytelling and the design of information across print, digital, and screen-based media.
-You will develop skills in graphic design, branding, typography, illustration, motion graphics, and advertising.
-The programme prepares you for roles in branding agencies, advertising firms, publishing, and digital media companies.
+Core areas include graphic design, branding, typography, editorial design, illustration, motion graphics, advertising, and experiential design.
+Graduates are hired in roles at branding agencies, advertising firms, digital product companies, media organisations, and publishing houses.

 Common Foundation Year

-All B.Des students at Nirma University complete a common foundation year in the first year of the programme.
-This year covers design fundamentals, drawing, art and craft, design history, material studies, and basic digital tools.
-After the foundation year, students move into their chosen specialisation for the remaining three years of the programme.
+All B.Des students at Nirma University spend their first year in a common foundation programme.
+This year covers design fundamentals, freehand drawing, art and craft, design history and theory, material studies, model-making, and basic digital tools.
+The foundation year ensures that all students — regardless of their Class 12 background — build a shared base of design skills before entering their specialisation in Year 2.

 B.Des Fee Structure at Nirma University 2026

 The B.Des fee at Nirma University is charged annually.
-Below is the complete fee structure for the 2026-27 academic year across all candidate categories.
-The security deposit is a one-time refundable amount collected in the first year only.
+Below is the complete breakdown for the 2026–27 academic year.
+The security deposit is a one-time refundable amount collected only in the first year — it is returned to you at the end of your 4-year programme after all dues are cleared.

 | Fee Component | General (Indian) | NRI / NRI-Sponsored | CIWGCS / SEA |